icebreakerone/perseus-demo-energy/README.md

 - **`GET /`** - Root endpoint that returns available API URLs and documentation links (Swagger UI, ReDoc, and OpenAPI JSON).

 - **`GET /datasources`** - Lists available data sources.
 Returns a collection of data sources with their IDs, types, locations, and available measures.
-This endpoint does not require authentication.
+Requires both mTLS client certificate authentication and a bearer token (certificate-bound access token).
+Validates the client certificate has the correct provider role, verifies the token signature and certificate binding.

 - **`GET /datasources/{id}/{measure}`** - Retrieves meter data for a specific data source and measure.
 Requires both mTLS client certificate authentication and a bearer token (certificate-bound access token).
-Validates the client certificate has the provider role, verifies the token signature and certificate binding, and returns meter consumption data along with a provenance record.
+Validates the client certificate has the correct provider role, verifies the token signature and certificate binding, and returns meter consumption data along with a provenance record.
 Accepts query parameters `from` and `to` to specify the date range for the data.

 ## Development